infamousjoeg/azure-devops-demo/README.md

 # azure-devops-demo
-A demonstration using @cyberark Conjur's Azure DevOps integration with Modern &amp; Classic Pipelines
+A demonstration using @cyberark Conjur's Azure DevOps Pipelines integration